TravisWheelerLab/AvxWindowFmIndex/README.md

 * capacity is the number of kmers the search data struct can hold.

 Once the AwFmKmerSearchList struct had been allocated and initialized with the above function, load the kmer strings you wish to query for.
+Example code to do this is given below.
 ``` c
 struct AwFmKmerSearchList *loadKmers(char **kmerStrings, uint32_t *kmerStringLengths, uint32_t numKmers){
   struct AwFmKmerSearchList * searchList = awFmCreateKmerSearchList(numKmers);